PPST Reading Test: Practice & Study Guide

 PPST Reading - Critical and Inferential Comprehension

 This section of the exam measures your understanding of the strength, type and relevance of arguments in a text, the relationship of arguments to the main idea, and whether arguments are fact or the author's opinion.
 This section also requires you to make inferences, draw conclusions and ascertain attitudes of a passage as well as determine the outcome of arguments presented.
-The chapters and lessons available through Education Portal teach you how to analyze a passage step-by-step, identify facts and details, compare and contrast ideas, evaluate reasoning, and use inference and logical assumptions to predict the outcome of an argument.
+These chapters and lessons teach you how to analyze a passage step-by-step, identify facts and details, compare and contrast ideas, evaluate reasoning, and use inference and logical assumptions to predict the outcome of an argument.

 28% developed We are actively adding lessons to this course.
 You can study for exams and supplement your learning right now.
 For students preparing for an exam, we'll label this course 100% developed when it is ready to prepare you for the exam on its own.

 All Videos in PPST Reading: Finding the Main & Supporting Ideas

 All Videos in PPST Reading: Content Organization

 All Videos in PPST Reading: Vocabulary in Context